asood-life/avishkaar/README.md

 ```

 <div>
    The following diagram depicts the schema of the MySQL database, encompassing crucial student information such as roll number, name, class, section, gender, contact number, email, date of birth, and address.
-The roll number is designated as PK (Primary Key) and UQ (Unique Index), ensuring each student is allocated a distinct identifier.<br><br>
+The roll number is marked as PK (Primary Key) and UQ (Unique Index), as each student is allocated a distinct identifier.<br><br>
    <img width="500" src="./screenshots/mysql-db.png"><br>
 </div>

 <h3 id="installation-and-setup">Installation and Setup</h3>
 <blockquote>
    It is recommended to set up a virtual environment to avoid conflicts between package versions installed on your system and keep your workspace organized.
 To create a virtual environment and activate it, please follow the instructions detailed on <a href="https://docs.python.org/3/library/venv.html">python venv page</a>.
-The procedure to deactivate the environment is also provided here.
+The procedure to deactivate environment is also given.
    <br>
 </blockquote>
 <br>